Discovery

 Was step execution valid?ZK batch proof decode✅ Yes

-Full trustless verification?taproot-reader✅ Yes
+Full trustless verification?binst-protocol CLI✅ Yes

 Which L2 is processing?Inscription metadata❌ No